Phase behaviour of coarse-grained fluids: Simulation methods

+A possible way to include both repulsion and attraction in the DPD framework is based on the cubic spline weight functions of smoothed particle hydrodynamics (SPH).\cite{Liu06} Such ad hoc solutions would nevertheless provide little generality and insight, and as with the case of Gaussian potential, would lead to a vanishing force at the origin.
 Instead, we put forward a new potential class for CG simulations building on the DPD model as the lowest term in a series expansion, and construct the CG potential by combining two different-order terms: the higher order, $n$, describing the repulsion and the lower order, $m$, describing the attraction and taken with the negative sign.
-We conjecture that by augmenting the DPD potential with a short-ranged attractive part we retain the DPD advantages of accurately describing the collective dynamics of fluid phases, adding the benefit of covering the rich world of capillary phenomena due to integrated positive surface tension.
-We start from the DPD model, where there are two types of forces between the particles (beads): the conservative (potential) force, which defines the thermodynamic state of the substance (fluid) and the Langevin (dissipative and random) forces, which are responsible for its hydrodynamic behaviour.
-Here, we focus on the first type, $\mathbf{F}_\text{c}(r_{ij})$, which in the standard DPD model is taken as being linear in the interparticle separation $r_{ij}\equiv\vert\mathbf{r_{ij}}\vert$,
+We conjecture that by augmenting the DPD potential with a short-ranged attractive part we retain the DPD advantages of accurately describing the collective dynamics of fluid phases, adding the benefit of including the rich world of capillary phenomena due to integrated positive surface tension.
+We start from the DPD model, where there are two types of forces between the particles (beads): the conservative (potential) force, which defines the thermodynamic state of the substance (fluid), and the Langevin (dissipative and random) forces, which are responsible for its hydrodynamic behaviour.
+Here, we focus on the first type, $\mathbf{F}_\text{c}(r_{ij})$, which in the standard DPD model decreases linearly with the interparticle separation $r_{ij}\equiv\vert\mathbf{r_{ij}}\vert$,